American Studies Courses

 Gender and Politics

 Explores how gender influences and shapes political campaigns, ideologies and candidates.
 Sets gender within the wider historical framework of America as a multicultural society.
 Examines role of women change agents in American politics such as Eleanor Roosevelt and Hilary Rodham Clinton.
 Topics include abortion, affirmative action, gay marriage and civil rights.
-General Education: Self and Society OR Ethics and Society Justice.
+General Education: Self and Society or Ethics and Social Justice.

 Race in America